Middle-Earth Profiles: Lalaith

 Psychological Presumption: Alternate Future

 How about when Morwen sends Turin away to Doriath?
 Lalaith would have been old enough to travel by that point and its likely Morwen would have sent Lalaith with Turin.
 Would she be as stubborn as Turin was against leaving their mother?
-And later, would Turin have left Doriath the way he did if she had been there with him, or at all?
+And later, would Turin have left Doriath the way he did if she had been there with him?
 Part of his motivation for leaving was his sense of loss and that was only eased by letters informing him of his family’s safety.
-The other reason why he left was the insult hurled at him by a prejudiced elf of King Thingol’s court, that enflamed the young man’s pain onto open rage.
+The other reason why he left was the insult hurled at him by a prejudiced elf of King Thingol’s court, that inflamed the young man’s pain onto open rage.

-Lalaith would have been right there with him and that presence may have provided greater ease on Turin’s loss, and therefore not being as angry at the insult.
-And given her exploratory nature, Lalaith may have even flowered under the elves of Doriath, who were renowned for being the most in tune with Middle-earth than their other kindred.
-It is said that Turin when he matured would appear as an elf-lord himself.
+Lalaith would have been right there with him and that presence may have provided greater ease on Turin’s loss, therefore not being as angry at the insult.
+And given her exploratory nature, Lalaith may have even flowered under the Elves of Doriath, who were renowned for being the most in tune with Middle-earth than their High Elf kindred.
+It is said that Turin when he matured would appear as an Elf-lord himself.
 If he could appeared so, then what about Lalaith, who already had a natural fascination of the natural world?

 The Path Not Taken